This app has been tested and confirmed to work in the following browsers:

 Some people like to hear an explanation of the general, abstract concept first.
 Other people prefer to start with a concrete example.
 Read the following two sections in whatever order you prefer.

-Without loss of generality, let's say we observe event E (just swap the labels for E and ¬E if you want to see the converse case).
+Without loss of generality, let's say we observe event (just swap the labels for and if you want to see the converse case).
 What happens to our probability tree?

 A binary random variable is a random variable that can only take on exactly two possible values.
 The classic example of a binary random variable is a coin flip, which can end up as either heads or tails.